[ Not to be confused with Novoselytsya (Sósfalu) in Sub-Carpathia. ]

 Other spellings/names for Novoselytsya are Novoselytsya, Vizhnya Novoselitsa and Felsöneresznicze.

-Novoselytsya is located about 13 miles NE of Tyachiv (Técső).
+Novoselytsya is located about thirteen miles northeast of Tyachiv (Técső).

 Jews probably settled in Novoselytsya in the early 19th century.